Understanding Readings and Textbooks

 Reading quickly isn’t always the most effective strategy.
 For critical reading, a slow, careful pace may be necessary.
 Understand which sections you can skim and which sections you should read in depth.

 Plan to read when your energy and concentration levels are at their highest.
-Learn how by checking out Ohio University’s concentration study tips.
+Learn how by checking out Ottawa University’s concentration study tips.

 Integrating your lecture and reading notes will help you: